w3f/polkadot-wiki/docs/general/dune-analytics/project-dashboards.md

   unincorporated non-profit association with a community originating in Kusama+Polkadot.
 The initial goal is set up the JAM DUNA as a Wyoming DUNA in July 2024.
 Wyoming DUNAs provide significant legal advantages over DAOs, requiring a minimum 100 members.
-- [DOT IS DED 😵](https://dune.com/substrate/dotisded): DED is a fair memecoin project originated in the DOT community and developed by the DED Foundation
+- [DED](https://dune.com/substrate/dotisded): DED is a memecoin project originated in the DOT community and developed by the DED Foundation